AlinIbadof/p_adminDashboard/README.md

 # p_adminDashboard

-This project is about creating a dashboard layout only using CSS Grid.
+This project is about creating a dashboard layout by using CSS Grid.